raymonmatiling/Matplotlib-Challenge/README.md

 # Matplotlib-Challenge | Assignment - Pymaceuticals

+### Analysis

+ * The majority of mice were treated with either Capomulin or Ramicane, indicating that these two drugs were the most commonly used treatments in the study.
+And, Propriva was the least frequently administered drug in the study, implying it had the fewest instances of usage among the drugs analyzed.
+ * There's a slightly higher number of male mice compared to female mice across all treatments.
+However, the difference is minimal (2%), suggesting that sex might not be a significant variable influencing the study outcomes.
+ * Capomulin and Ramicane treatments resulted in lower final tumor volumes compared to other regimens, with Ramicane showing potentially lower tumor volumes than Capomulin.
+However, Ramicane had a slightly smaller sample size, so to ensure more accurate comparisons, equalizing the number of mice in both regimens might be beneficial.
+Ceftamin displayed a larger variance in final tumor volume compared to the other three drugs, indicating more variability or spread in its outcomes.
+ * Mouse ID l509, treated with Capomulin, displayed a decrease in tumor volume over time.
+Additionally, the sample chart of five mice under the same regimen supports the assumption that Capomulin might be effective in reducing tumor size.
+ * The correlation of 0.84 between mouse weight and average tumor volume indicates a robust and significant relationship, implying that changes in mouse weight are closely associated with changes in average tumor size across the dataset under consideration.

 ## Background
 You've just joined Pymaceuticals, Inc., a new pharmaceutical company that specializes in anti-cancer medications.
 Recently, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.